sapcc/limes/docs/users/api-v1-specification.md

 output above).
 The capacity is only informational: Cloud admins can choose to exceed the reported capacity when allocating quota to domains.

+The `per_availability_zone` key will only be supplied when capacity can be measured for each availability zone separately.

 When `raw_capacity` is given, it means that this resource is configured with an overcommitment.
 The `capacity` key will show the overcommitted capacity (`raw_capacity` times overcommitment factor).